Donald Trump

 Kaj Kleist

-Timeline for Greenland's independence
+Timeline for independence

 Neutral

-This means getting full independence could take "about 10 to 15 years"
+getting full independence could take "about 10 to 15 years"